Multi-agent contract design with a budget: Main results

 \begin{definition} A contract $f$ is a \textit{Luce contract} if there exist weights $(\l_1, \dots, \l_n)$ with $\l_i > 0$ and a non-strict ordering $\priority$ on the agents such that

-where $\Top(S) = \{i \in S \, : \, i \priority j \, \, \forall j \in S\}$. \end{definition} Luce contracts reward each \textit{highest-priority} successful agent with a fraction of the budget proportional to her weight.
-The choice of terminology is motivated by the analogy between the structure of Luce contracts and the selection rules that satisfy Luce's choice axiom (\citet*{luce1959individual}).
-Just as Luce rules have the property that the relative odds of selecting one item over another from a pool is unaffected by which other items are in the pool, Luce contracts have the property that the reward of a successful agent relative to another successful agent is independent of which other agents succeed.
-While weighted contracts alone are insufficient, the following result shows that Luce contracts are indeed sufficient to implement the maximal set. \begin{thm} If $p\in \PO$, there is a unique Luce contract $f\in \F_{Luce} $ such that $p\in E(f)$. \end{thm}
+where $\Top(S) = \{i \in S \, : \, i \priority j \, \, \forall j \in S\}$. \end{definition} Luce contracts reward each highest-priority successful agent with a fraction of the budget proportional to her weight.\footnote{The choice of terminology is motivated by the analogy between the structure of Luce contracts and the selection rules that satisfy Luce’s choice axiom (\citet*{luce1959individual}).
+Just as Luce rules have the property that the relative odds of selecting one item over another from a pool is unaffected by which other items are in the pool, Luce contracts have the property that the reward of a successful agent relative to another successful agent is independent of which other agents succeed.}

-In words, if $p$ is maximal, then there is a unique Luce contract that implements $p$.
-Note that since this contract is unique, the set of Luce contracts is minimal among sets of contracts that implement the maximal set.
-As a consequence of Theorem~\ref{thm:PO-implies-unique-PW-contract}, it follows that it is sufficient for the principal to optimize over the set of Luce contracts.